-PILE QUANTITY ESTIMATE: The whole tire piles present on the site as of June 30, 1992 have been estimated to contain approximately 596,000 passenger tire equivalents.
+PILE QUANTITY ESTIMATE: The whole tire piles present on the site as of June 30, 1992 have been estimated to contain approximately 596,000 passenger tire equivalents (PTE).
 The basis of this estimate is provided in Appendix B and discussed briefly below.
 The estimate is based on a combination of aerial photographs taken on June 30, 1992, on-site observation of pile characteristics and extensive experience.
 Pile surface area was obtained from aerial photographs.
-Scale was established from ground measurement of defined distances and objects taken during the site visit.
-Pile heights were based on actual measurements and comparative estimates to allow calculation of pile volume.
+Scale was established from ground measurement of defined distances and objects during the site visit.
+Pile heights required for volume calculations were determined by actual measurements and comparative estimates.

-Pile density was based on observation of pile characteristics.
+Pile density based comparison of observed was on characteristics to defined densities associated with similar piles of waste tires and shreds at other sites.
 Laced passenger tire pile density ranges from 13-16 passenger tire equivalents/cubic yard depending on height, size and lacing technique.
 A density of 15 PTE/cubic yard was applied to passenger tire piles at this site.
-Truck tire piles uniformly contained 9 stacked truck tires (each weighing an average of 100 pounds or 5 PTE) in a surface area of 40 inches by 40 inches with a height of 7 feet, resulting in a density of 18 passenger tire equivalents/ Off-road tire pile density is more difficult to cubic yard. estimate because ply thickness can result in significant tire weight differences, but an average density of 18 PTE/cubic yard was applied for initial estimating purposes.
+Truck tire piles uniformly contained 9 stacked truck tires (each weighing an average of 100 pounds or 5 PTE) in a surface area of 40 inches by 40 inches with a height of 7 feet, resulting in a density of 18 passenger tire equivalents/ cubic yard.
+Off-road tire pile density is more difficult to estimate because ply thickness can result in significant tire weight differences, but an average density of 18 PTE/cubic yard was applied for initial estimating purposes.
 Quantity estimates were calculated by multiplying pile volume times density.
 All estimates were stated in passenger tire equivalents with one passenger tire equivalent equalling 20 pounds (100 PTE/ton).